KwaiVGI/CamCloneMaster/README.md

     *   `caption`: A description of the target video.
     *   The `first_frame_path` is not needed, as the system defaults to using the first frame of the content reference video.

 **Note:** If your camera reference video is not at a 480x832 resolution, it will be automatically resized and cropped.
 Because camera motion is highly dependent on resolution, this can affect comparisons.
-For details on the resizing process, please refer to the [CamCloneDataset](https://vscode.dev/github/KwaiVGI/CamCloneMaster/blob/main/inference_camclone.py#L111) class.
+For details on the resizing process, please refer to the [`CamCloneDataset`](https://github.com/KwaiVGI/CamCloneMaster/blob/1f805fa15edadab72469d26e7dc12a9cc862f132/inference_camclone.py#L108) class.

 To accurately compare the camera motion of the generated video with your reference video, you have two options:

-1.  **Pre-process the reference video:** Before inference, use the `resize_and_crop_videos.py` script to resize your camera motion reference video to 480x832.
+1.  **Pre-process the reference video:** Before inference, use the [`resize_and_crop_videos.py`](https://github.com/KwaiVGI/CamCloneMaster/blob/1f805fa15edadab72469d26e7dc12a9cc862f132/resize_and_crop_videos.py#L9) script to resize your camera motion reference video to 480x832.
-2.  **Use the visualization script:** The `vis_camclone_results` script will automatically sample, resize, and crop your reference video—in the same way as the `CamCloneDataset` class—when it concatenates the reference and target videos for comparison.
+2.  **Use the visualization script:** The [`vis_camclone_results.py`](https://github.com/KwaiVGI/CamCloneMaster/blob/1f805fa15edadab72469d26e7dc12a9cc862f132/vis_camclone_results.py#L8) script will automatically sample, resize, and crop your reference video—in the same way as the [`CamCloneDataset`](https://github.com/KwaiVGI/CamCloneMaster/blob/1f805fa15edadab72469d26e7dc12a9cc862f132/inference_camclone.py#L108) class—when it concatenates the reference and target videos for comparison.

 ### Training